stubbscroll/evolve-script/readme.txt

   heavy gravity and 4* digital ascension (synth, imitate wyvern, +4% power star sign, in antimatter)
-- demonic infusion, minimal effort implementation. it reuses routines from warlord and plays inefficiently. full run tested with eye-spector 4*
+- demonic infusion, minimal effort implementation. it reuses routines from warlord and plays inefficiently. full run tested with ultra sludge 4*
 - ai apocalypse implemented, tested with various races including sludge in heavy gravity
 - matrix and retirement implemented, tested with hybrid custom in heavy gravity.